This set of Manufacturing Processes Multiple Choice Questions & Answers (MCQs) focuses on “Broaching”.

 d) Removal of the whole material in one stroke

 Explanation: In shaping, attaining full depth requires a number of strokes to remove the material in thin layers step-by-step by gradually infeeding the single point tool.
 Whereas, broaching enables remove the whole material in just a single stroke by gradually rising teeth of the cutter called broach.
-Options (a) & (b) are the advantages of shaping process and surfaces with obstruction cannot be machined by broaching.
+Some are the advantages of shaping process and surfaces with obstruction cannot be machined by broaching.

 3. For which of the following operations, broaching can be used?

 c) Spline cutting